rgarner/polit-ads/doc/ad_code_values/trump/10/az.md

 ## Why do we think that?

-Ads using this value see impressions only in Arizona.
+Per the Facebook Ad Library, all of these ads reach Facebook users in Arizona.